NeverRanked · Measurement methodology

 category-specific directory B3review_directory

-The pattern-ready threshold (3+ usable runs) is met by this category; the aggregator confirms.
+The pattern-ready threshold (3+ usable runs) is met by this category, and the aggregator confirms.
 Cohort coverage improves with each engagement.
 More runs surface more cohort members, so the competitor share trends toward its true ceiling rather than away from it.

 For category contrast, a kill-test cohort against neverranked.com (category aeo_tools, single run, Perplexity) showed a meaningfully different source mix: 85% independent web, 14% YouTube, 1% forum.
 The same engine, a different category, produces a fundamentally different source-type distribution.
 That difference is the moat in microcosm.
 Only an outside observer measuring across categories can name it.